daily word - wrestling

 Add new comment

-daily word - precious
+daily word - self-sufficient?

 Dale Cresap's picture